 - In Harry Potter and the Philosopher's Stone, Hermione hides in a bathroom to cry after Ron makes rude comments about her.
 Unfortunately for her, a troll gets loose that day, and Ron and Harry try to trap it by locking it in a bathroom... the same one she's in.
 Luckily they quickly realize their mistake, and all three manage to bring down the troll together.

 - Harry Potter and the Chamber of Secrets: "Moaning Myrtle", a ghost that haunts the girl's bathroom, frequently bursts into tears at anything said to her good or bad.
-It later turns out she died in this same bathroom, having been crying after bullies teased her, only to be killed by the basilisk lurking in Hogwarts.
+It later turns out she died in this same bathroom, having been crying after some bullies picked on her, only to be killed by the basilisk lurking in Hogwarts.

 - In Bridget Jones' Diary, Jude is introduced crying in the bathroom.